For news of shops go to Shopping pages

 The April annual meeting is already booked for 65 High Street with the March meeting to be decided.

-HIGH STREET: An exchange of thoughts on the pedestrianisation of Nailsea High Street completely or just on Saturdays which would allow the expansion of the monthly farmers', craft and community stalls and other activities...
+HIGH STREET: An exchange of thoughts on car parking fees, pedestrianisation of Nailsea High Street completely or just on Saturdays which would allow the expansion of the monthly farmers', craft and community stalls and other activities...

 THIRSTY THURSDAY: Nailsea Chamber of Trade & Commerce kicked off Thirsty First Thursday with a social networking evening at Coates House.
 The next evening is pencilled in for Thursday, December 5.
 Acting chairman Ian Thompson said: "It's a good chance to meet up with local businesses or if nothing else, a relaxed after work drink in a convivial atmosphere."
 If you would like to attend email Ian at email@example.com.